Iris-11/Airflow-Mini-Project/README.md

 DAG Tasks-
 1. load ISS(International Space Station) location
 2. Use OpenStreetMaps API to reverese geocode the address of the location
+3. Insert the coordinates and the address into a database (OracleSQL)

+Another DAG added that- copies the data from that table to another log table

 Sample output of Airflow UI-
 ![alt text](image.png)